“Cool, calm and collected: a boutique retreat within the fascinating Unesco-listed Galle Fort”

 Family friendly accommodation:

-The Headmaster's Suite has day beds which are comfortable for two children.
+The Headmaster's Suite has day beds which are comfortable for 2 children.
 Futons or mattress beds can be supplied in all other rooms; the large Prefect's Suite is most suitable for this.

 Babysitting is available by arrangement.